 Acupuncture has many devotees from all different walks of life.
-Some say that it cures everything from seasickness to migraines to anxiety and joint pain.
+Some say that it cures everything from seasickness to migraines, from anxiety to joint pain.
 But can it boost low libido?

 A little scary, right?
 It doesn’t exactly sound like something you can trust.
 And it's a very polarizing practice—some swear by it, and others don't feel any effect at all.

-My cousin, a Chicago human rights attorney, is one who swears by acupuncture.
-She says it’s helped her slipped disk and anxiety tremendously.
-So, it can’t be all hippies and anti-western medicine-types, right?
+My cousin, a Chicago human rights attorney, is someone who swears by acupuncture.
+She says it’s helped her slipped disc and anxiety tremendously.
+So, it can’t be all hippies and anti-Western medicine-types, right?